andrewwang247/radix-tree/README.md

 ![Peter Piper radix tree](sample.png)

 This makes the radix tree particularly well suited for prefix-heavy operations.
 Benchmarking shows that for these operations, the trie can be several orders of magnitude faster than `std::set`, the standard sorted set container.
-Build and run `benchmark` with the `Makefile` targets:
+Build and run with the `Makefile` targets:

 - `run` / `release` option to run / build performance tests against `std::set`
 - `test` / `debug` option to run / build unit tests and assert correctness